mmai/piquetBook/src/playingTheCards.md

 B leads tierce major in spades, four tricks; ace,king of hearts, six tricks.
 To the hearts A plays king of clubs and ten of diamonds, endeavouring to lose the cards if B holds knave of clubs or nine of diamonds.

 B now leads seven of diamonds.
-A wins it•with the knave; and, as he has only winning cards in his hand, the cards are divided.
+A wins it with the knave; and, as he has only winning cards in his hand, the cards are divided.

 If A had continued with a second club after the ace, B should have thrown the ten of hearts,as seven of hearts and seven of diamonds, if kept in hand, may enable B, after winning six tricks,to get rid of the lead when A remains with only winning cards.